 "It is impossible to build a loyal customer base without a base of loyal employees... and the best employees prefer to work for companies that provide the kind of superior value that builds customer loyalty"

 - Frederick F. Reichheld, The Loyalty Effect

-Building on this experience under their belt, the next project was also as outstanding.
-However in this case, there was more downward pressure on prices for an industrial control.
+Building on this experience under their belt, the next project was also outstanding.
+However, in this case, there was more downward pressure on prices for industrial control.
 The result was a product that had four times the expected life with a 55% reduction in cost.
 These results permitted the company to lower prices to meet competitive pressures while improving the profit margin.

 Based upon a thorough diagnosis, both mission-related and non-mission-related activities are identified and measured, identifying ways to obtain significant improvements in personnel performance.
 Performance is improved by eliminating or reducing non-mission-related work in favor of intensifying the focus on mission-critical activities.
 In addition to a thorough diagnosis of organizational processes and activities, the costs and effort related to those activities, experiential information is captured from group members as well as internal and external (if applicable) customers.

 A large cable TV billing company discovered that although the market was experiencing double-digit growth, they were only achieving single-digit growth in revenues from year to year.
 A study conducted by MRT consultants found that the Sales function only spent 35% of their effort in the mission-related activities associated with revenue generation.
 Examining the information, they discovered that a major roadblock for the sales force was that they had to do most of their own marketing and qualifying leads.
 The information also indicated that the Marketing group was spending only 39% of their time doing the marketing work necessary to adequately support the Sales function.
 The data made the solution clear, and changes in Marketing were made to eliminate their non-mission-related work, allowing Sales to focus on revenue generation.
 The result achieved double-digit revenue growth consistent with market growth.